qmk/qmk_firmware/docs/features/secure.md

 The secure feature aims to prevent unwanted interaction without user intervention.

 ::: tip
-Secure does **not** currently implement encryption/decryption/etc and should not be a replacement where a strong hardware/software based solution is required.
+Secure does **not** currently implement encryption/decryption/etc. and should not be used as a replacement where a strong hardware/software based solution is required.
 :::

 ### Unlock sequence

 To unlock, the user must perform a set of actions.
 This can optionally be configured to be multiple keys.

-* While unlocking all keyboard input is ignored
+* While unlocking all keyboard input is ignored.
-* Incorrect attempts will revert back to the previously locked state
+* Incorrect attempts will revert back to the previously locked state.

 ### Automatic Locking

 Once unlocked, the keyboard will revert back to a locked state after the configured timeout.
-The timeout can be refreshed by using the `secure_activity_event` function, for example from one of the various [hooks](../custom_quantum_functions).
+The timeout can be refreshed by using the `secure_activity_event` function from, for example, one of the various [hooks](../custom_quantum_functions).

 ## Usage